Don’t want to dive in the attic or go to the storage to find your Christmas dinnerware?

-Enjoy browsing through my interior designer lens for using everyday dinnerware for Christmas this holiday season.
-If you’re like me, getting out Christmas dinnerware can be a chore.
+Enjoy browsing through my interior designer lens for using everyday dinnerware for Christmas this holiday season, and if you’re like me, getting out Christmas dinnerware can be a chore.
 While I love Christmas dinnerware, sometimes it’s easier to convert everyday dinnerware already in your kitchen to create a memorable holiday table.
-Here are 22 inspiring ways to make your table look festive this holiday season.
+Here are 22 inspiring ways to make your table look festive this holiday season.click here!

 22 Christmas Dinnerware Ideas Without Having To Buy Christmas Dishes

 2. Remember the candy-striped twine I showed you on my gift-wrapping post?
 Get the twine back out!
-Simply wrap a spruce or fir twig clipped from the backside of the Christmas tree.
-Trust me- no one will miss it yet they will miss an undecorated table during Christmas dinner.
+Wrap a spruce or fir twig clipped from the backside of the Christmas tree.
+Trust me- no one will miss it, yet they will miss an undecorated table during Christmas dinner.
 Adding a little greenery and the candy stripe twine against cream or white dishes with gold ornaments is classic and festive.
 Sprinkle the table with a few stars or confetti to add dimension.

 3. The kid’s favorite – add a gingerbread man or woman to the kid’s place settings.
 Again tie the napkin and silverware with twine or ribbon.
-Notice how I used a mesh lace table cloth for texture and to allow the organic table to reveal itself.
+Notice how I used a mesh lace table cloth for texture and allowed the organic table to reveal itself.